chiragbharadwaj/site/index.md

 University of Washington and a new assistant professor at Cornell.
 I find that my interests in computer science are quite an unusual combination.
-Adrian's work is at the intersection of programming languages and computer architecture, so working with him was a rad option for me.
+Adrian's work is at the intersection of programming languages and computer architecture, so working with him was a pretty sweet deal for me.

 A lot of the work has to do with developing hardware and software abstractions for something known as *[approximate computing][dissertation]*, which is the notion that we can make certain systems faster by trading off correctness for efficiency/performance.
-This could be useful for applications where 100% correctness is not necessary.
+This could be useful for [applications][] where 100% correctness is not necessary.
 This is an emergent field at the cornerstone of modern computing formalisms, and it is one that I find quite fascinating precisely for its ability to combine multiple disciplines.
 Indeed, prior knowledge of